freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/check-if-binary-search-tree.md

 ---
 id:
-title: Check If Tree Is Binary Search TRee
+title: Check If Tree Is Binary Search Tree
 challengeType: 1
 ---